IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“To live is to suffer, to survive is to find some meaning in the suffering.”

 ― <a href="https://en.wikipedia.org/wiki/Gordon_Allport" target="_blank">Gordon Allport</a>

+>“The misnaming of fields of study is so common as to lead to what might be general systems laws.
+For example, Frank Harary once suggested the law that any field that had the word “science” in its name was guaranteed thereby not to be a science.
+He would cite as examples Military Science, Library Science, Political Science, Homemaking Science, Social Science, and Computer Science.”

+― <a href="https://en.wikipedia.org/wiki/Gerald_Weinberg" target="_blank">Gerald M. Weinberg</a>

+>“When about 16 years of age, I happen'd to meet with a book written by one <a href="https://en.wikipedia.org/wiki/Thomas_Tryon" target="_blank">Tryon</a>, recommending a vegetable diet.
+I determined to go into it ...
+[By not eating meat] I presently found that I could save half what [my brother] paid me.
+This was an additional fund for buying books: but I had another advantage in it ...
+I made the greater progress from that greater clearness of head and quicker apprehension which usually attend temperance in eating and drinking.”

+>“Slavery is such an atrocious debasement of human nature, that its very extirpation, if not performed with solicitous care, may sometimes open a source of serious evils.”

+― <a href="https://en.wikipedia.org/wiki/Benjamin_Franklin" target="_blank">Benjamin Franklin</a>

+>“The optimist proclaims that we live in the best of all possible worlds; and the pessimist fears this is true.”

+― <a href="https://en.wikipedia.org/wiki/James_Branch_Cabell" target="_blank">James Branch Cabell</a>

+>“It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.”

+― <a href="https://en.wikipedia.org/wiki/Jane_Austen" target="_blank">Jane Austen</a>

 >“However statistically improbable the entity you seek to explain by invoking a designer, the designer himself has got to be at least as improbable.
 God is the <a href="https://en.wikipedia.org/wiki/Ultimate_Boeing_747_gambit" target="_blank">Ultimate Boeing 747</a>.”